bitsofcotton/p2/README.md

 However, these are only from theoretical reason, so we don't test because they're harmful enough with our environment.

 # The bothside controller condition
-If there's controllers on the stream bothside and the both predictors' algorithm is open (or not), we need the condition PRNG depend correct-fail better ratio on predictions.
-If the predictors doesn't worse sensitive on the PRNG ones, the jammer can jam out us easily.
+If there's controllers on the stream bothside and the both predictors' algorithm is open (or not), we need the condition for internal PRNG depend correct-fail better ratio on predictions.
+If the predictors doesn't worse sensitive on the internal PRNG ones, the jammer can jam out us easily.

-So the best of our effort could be: to select better condition after the stream and the predictor often returns correct result better than failed result on some better ratio.
+So the best of our effort could be: to select better condition after the stream and the predictor often returns correct result better than failed result on some better ratio depends on internal PRNG.

+So in ideal case, ./predictor argv\[1\] case, argv\[1\] : \[0,alpha\] : returns almost correct prediction, argv\[1\] : \[alpha,beta\] : returns non better prediction, which alpha:(beta-alpha+1) == 2:1 .
+If ./predictor is deterministic, the jammer can jam out us, so argv\[1\] distribution is unknown in the best case depends on the state entropy internal PRNG have.

+So internal PRNG state length is important for them.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing